Less than $5 U.S. History Google Apps

 By TaughtOught Homeschooling

-If you are looking to explore non-fiction text structures, this "Salem Witch Trials Book Report Project" digital product for 4th-grade students is perfect.
+If you are looking to explore the topic of immigration in American history, this "What Was Ellis Island?" book report project digital product for 3rd and 4th-grade students is perfect.
 It's designed to enhance non-fiction reading comprehension and book report writing skills!

 This resource includes: